kwilliamson34/arch-upskill/posts/compiling.md

 ### CSS Modules

 Early CSS was all global.
-This causes some problems: small changes create sweeping side effects, file becomes hige and unwieldy, etc.
+This causes some problems: small changes create sweeping side effects, file becomes huge and unwieldy, etc.

 [CSS Modules](https://css-tricks.com/css-modules-part-1-need/) is not an official spec or an implementation in the browser, but rather a process in a build step (with the help of Webpack or Browserify) that changes class names and selectors to be scoped ("automatic class name generation").
 Localized scoping is a big improvement for maintainability, but is a performance risk if not managed well.